Mncdk/Dark-Theme-by-Mnc/README.md

  Text on tabs.
 This seems to affect all tabs, active or not.

 "tab_background_text" :
+ Text on tabs in the foreground window without focus.
- I've set this to bright blue, and I can't find bright blue anywhere.
+ I've previously set this to bright blue (0,0,255), and I couldn't find it until I made the tabs a little darker in 1.0.
+ They then showed up as 244,244,255, suggesting to me that they were bluer than I intended.

 "tab_text_inactive" :
  I've set this to bright red, and I can't find bright red anywhere.
+ I think this ought to be active tab, background window.

 "tab_background_text_inactive" :
  I've set this to bright green, and I can't find bright green anywhere.
+ I think this ought to be inctive tab, background window.

 "bookmark_text" :
  The text on bookmarks, and text on the download bar, etc.